AtechPro/atechpro_kelaud_komputing/readme.md

 I should know the apps back in the day, but you know its not too late to know or not too earlier

 > This is and AIO for IT, like damn its really good

+## Chapter 6 : The ChatGPT Alternative, but rarely used because is of bilion Parameter issues

+OpenWebui, one of Greatest Open Source Self Hosting AI

+> Depending what your model you download, make sure at first you have ollama installed there